Add google analytics to Astro with Partytown

 <!-- more head -->

-Congratulations, you have successfully added google analytics to your Astro project 🎉!
+Congratulations!
+You have successfully added Google Analytics to your Astro project. 🎉

-Testing 👩🔬
+Testing

+After deploying your project, visit your Google Analytics.
+You should see some recent activity after visiting your website.
 Google analytics real time dashboard with one visitor in the last 30 minutes